 In one of her cases, Jones Day defeated class certification and secured dismissal of a multibillion environmental claim.
-She has successfully defended clients against various slavery and kidnapping allegations.
-She served on the trial team in Bowoto v.
-Chevron Corporation, which won a defense verdict.
+She has successfully defended clients against slavery and kidnapping allegations.
+She served on the trial team in securing defense verdict in a jury trial of a major oil company accused of human rights violations.
 As part of that case, Caroline litigated difficult questions relating to choice of law, RICO, the Alien Tort Statute, jurisdiction, preemption, capacity, statute of limitations, and vicarious liability.
 She also cultivated key third-party witnesses.
 Caroline also advises clients about jurisdictional challenges when clients are sued in unfavorable forums and international discovery issues, including 28 U.S.C.
 1782.
+Caroline also assisted a major oil company in securing an affirmative RICO judgment against plaintiffs and their counsel who had secured a fraudulent judgment abroad.

-Caroline represents clients in antitrust and unfair competition claims, including representing clients from the oil, telecommunications, pharmaceutical, video game, health care, and floral industries in price-fixing, monopolization, and unfair competition lawsuits.
-This includes recently representing a health care provider in parallel state and federal class actions that alleged tying and market leveraging.
-She also has experience in fee and cost recovery.
+Caroline also represents clients in antitrust and unfair competition claims, including representing clients from the oil, telecommunications, pharmaceutical, video game, health care, and floral industries in price-fixing, monopolization, and unfair competition lawsuits.
+Caroline's recent matters include securing a complete defense verdict after a five-week trial in a landmark health care antitrust class action that was the 2022 Defense Verdict of the Year in California.

-Caroline has represented clients in pro bono matters, including prisoners' rights, medical care, discrimination cases, and immigration cases.
-She is on the board of the Family Violence Appellate Project, which advocates for survivors of domestic violence in appellate courts.
+Caroline has represented clients in pro bono matters, including domestic violence restraining orders, prisoner rights', and immigration cases.
+She was the founding board president of the Family Violence Appellate Project, which advocates for survivors of domestic violence in appellate courts.

 The Hague Choice of Court Convention Takes Effect, and With It Greater Certainty for International Transactions